Eyad-Jawad/Eyad-Jawad/README.md

 ## What I Am Working On Currently

-* Learning: SQLAlchemy and ORM
+* Learning: JS bundlers
-* Building: Changing the naming convention in  [Telegram Archiver](https://github.com/Eyad-Jawad/Telegram-Archiver-Using-Telethon)
+* Building: A better deployment for my [Maze Game](https://github.com/Eyad-Jawad/maze-game)
 * Looking for: A job 🥸

 ## Skills